NishchayKarle/KeepCount/README.md

 - **Multiple Counters:** Users can manage multiple counters simultaneously, each with its unique settings and display.
 - **Count Up/Down:** Each counter can be configured to count upwards or downwards, starting from a user-defined initial value.
 - **Interactive Configuration:** Users can adjust the title, starting value, and counting direction through a user-friendly configuration window.
-- **Visibility and Accessibility:** Designed to ensure clear visibility and accessibility, adapting to macOS light and dark modes.
-- **Dynamic Menu Bar Integration:** Counters are displayed as individual status items in the macOS menu bar, avoiding the notch on newer MacBook Pros.

 ## Installation
 1. Download "KeepCount" from the Mac App Store.